camgunz/d2k/doc/style_guide.md

     }

-I sympathize with those who disagree, `char` is not the same type as `char*`, but this is to avoid ugliness when declaring a variable list of pointer types.
+I sympathize with those who disagree, `char` is not the same type as `char*`, but this is to avoid inconsistency when declaring a variable list of pointer types.

-However, when declaring a return value that is a pointer, keep the `*` with the
+However, there is no opportunity for inconsistency when declaring a return value that is a pointer, therefore in that case, keep the `*` with the type:
-type:

-    const char* get_utf_error(int error_code);
+    const char* M_GetUTFError(int error_code);

 ## Static Functions

 Declare static functions using lowercase and underscores, i.e.:

     static void try_harder(void);

+## Non-Static Functions

+Declare non-static functions with their prefix, an underscore, then a capital camel case name:

+    void M_GoodFunctionName(void);

 ## Includes